 In this tutorial, we will discover how inheritance can help us in writing reusable codes in Python.

-Introduction to Python Inheritance
+Introduction to Inheritance in Python

-Similar to other OOP languages, Inheritance in Python works by extending one class to another.
+Similar to other OOP languages, inheritance in Python works by extending one class to another.

 Example 1: Dog is an Animal

-#Base Class class Animal: def __init__(self): print("I am an Animal") def eat(self): print("I can eat") #Derived Class class Dog(Animal): def __init__(self): super().__init__() #To call base class __init__ method print("I am a Dog") def sound(self): print("I can Bark") dog = Dog() dog.eat() dog.sound()
+#base Class class Animal: def __init__(self): print("I am an Animal") def eat(self): print("I can eat") #derived Class class Dog(Animal): def __init__(self): super().__init__() #to call base class __init__ method print("I am a Dog") def sound(self): print("I can Bark") dog = Dog() dog.eat() dog.sound()